Mean-field behaviour of the random connection model on hyperbolic space: Introduction

 Finally, we remark that in a different line of research, Poisson-Voronoi percolation on $\HypTwo$ has been investigated \cite{BenjaSchra01,HansenMuller_2022_Voronoi}.
 Here the focus has been on the asymptotic properties of the critical values, but the nature of the phase transition (in terms of critical exponents) has not been derived.

 \paragraph{Connection with hyperbolic random graphs.} Hyperbolic random graphs are a class of spatial random graphs that exhibit many features that are typical for real world networks; this includes scale-free degree distributions, small-world distances and geometric clustering \cite{krioukov2010hyperbolic}.
-To this end, we sample $n$ points uniformly (w.r.t.\ hyperbolic tensor measure) on a hyperbolic disc of radius $R=2\log(n/\nu)$, where $\nu$ is a model parameter (i.e. its distance from the origin has density $\frac{\sinh(r)}{\cosh(R)-1}\mathbf{1}_{\{r\le R\}}\,dr$).
+Given a model parameter $\nu$, we sample $n$ points uniformly w.r.t.\ hyperbolic tensor measure on a hyperbolic disc of radius $R=2\log(n/\nu)$.
+That is, a given point's distance from the origin has density $\frac{\sinh(r)}{\cosh(R)-1}\mathbf{1}_{\{r\le R\}}\,dr$.
 See Section 9.5.2 of \cite{Hofstad2024random}.
-We then connect two points whenever their hyperbolic distance is at most $R$, i.e. It is possible to rescale the model s.t.\ the connectivity function is not $n$ dependent (involving adaptation of negative curvature of the ambient space), and then take the limit $n\to\infty$, but this does not lead to a non-trivial homogenous model (in fact, all points are pressed to the boundary).
+We then connect two points whenever their hyperbolic distance is at most $R$, i.e.

 There is a link between hyperbolic random graphs and a random graph model known as \emph{scale-free percolation} on Euclidean space; cf.\ \cite{Lodewijks2020Explosion} and \cite[Theorem 9.31]{Hofstad2024random}.
 Scale-free percolation can be viewed as a weight-dependent random connection model on $\Rd$ with a connection kernel of product form.
+More generally, hyperbolic random graphs are special instances of geometric inhomogeneous random graphs \cite{BringKeuscLengl19}.
 We have recently worked out critical exponents for weight-dependent random connection models on $\Rd$ for sufficiently large $d$ \cite{DicHey2022triangle}.
 However, the case of unbounded weights (as it appears for scale-free percolation) is not covered by the conditions in \cite{DicHey2022triangle}.

+Despite a seeming similarity, the results in this paper do not carry over to hyperbolic random graphs (and their related weight-dependent Euclidean models).
+The reason is that hyperbolic random graphs, as defined above, do not have a non-trivial limit within our framework.
+Indeed as the number of vertices $n$ tends to infinity, the connection function $\connf(x,y)=\mathbf{1}{\{\dist{x,y}\le 2\log(n/\nu)\}}$ goes pointwise to $1$ and simultaneously the vertex density vanishes.
+Even if we rescale so that the intensity remains constant, the curvature then diverges in the limit.

+While results for geometric inhomogeneous random graphs are typically obtained through a careful analysis of vertex weights, the methods in the present paper is genuinely geometric.